ist-dresden/composum-dashboard/src/site/markdown/index.md

 - with a small footprint of the tools itself in the JCR repository
 - customizable and restrictable via OSGi configuration for each environment
 - prepared as normal content with no additional configuration needed in the web tier
+- works even on an AEM cloud publisher (though only recommended for testing systems)

 ## Provided components